MarisaKirisame/DefComBlog/Calculator.md

     // In Expr
     Expr simp() {return this;}

 The case for Lit and Var is trivial: there is nothing to simplify, so we just {return this;}.
-In
+In fact, we had moved this code into the base class, Expr, because it is always correct to simplify, by doing nothing!
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0ODI3NzIwNTMsODQwNzQ5MzE3LC00NT
+eyJoaXN0b3J5IjpbLTExMzUzNzU0NzksODQwNzQ5MzE3LC00NT
 MzNDA4ODcsMTk0NTA0MzM4NywzMzQ3MzY1OTUsLTIwNTMwOTMx
 NjIsLTExMDQ1MzQ2OTMsLTE4ODQ5OTAxMzMsLTE1MjY5NTI0ND
 gsNTU1OTg4NjcxLC02NjE0NzIyMzldfQ==